AzizSaleh/mysql/README.md

  * Added a new method `mysql_add_existing_connection` which allows you to associate an existing PDO instance to the code.
 See above for implementation.
  * Thanks to Matthew Baggett (matthew@baggett.me), also located at: https://github.com/matthewbaggett/MySQL2PDO for contributing all of above three changes.
  * Added unit test for new methods and fixed existing failing unit tests.

+1.4 - October 2019
+ * Updated `mysql_num_rows` to use PDO's `rowCount` method to return data.
+Thanks to Benjamin Schanzel for the contribution.
+ * Update `mysql_unbuffered_query` to correctly set the PDO attribute.
+ * Fix a bug in `mysql_connect` which was not getting the existing link on same connections.
+Pointed out by Matthew Baggett.
+ * Update unit tests.